TheMoksej/TheMoksej/README.md

 # About me:

-### I'm 17 years old male - Lithuanian living in Germany.
-You can contact me through discord by DMing me [Moksej#3335](https://discord.com/users/345457928972533773) or joining my [discord server](https://discord.gg/f3MaASW) which is also being used as my bot's support server.
-If you don't have discord you can contact me through email **moksej@gmail.com**

-### I'm the developer of [Dredd](https://github.com/TheMoksej/Dredd) the discord bot and assistant at [discordextremelist.xyz](https://discordextremelist.xyz).
+### I'm a 17 year old male, originally from Lithuania, but currently reside in Germany.
+If you want to get to know me or have any questions in general do not hesitate to message me on [Discord](https://discord.com/users/345457928972533773), [Gmail](mailto:moksej@gmail.com), [Twitter](https://twitter.com/Moksej)

+#### Stuff I developed:
+- [Dredd](https://github.com/dredd-bot/Dredd) - Free, multipurpose Discord bot which offers a lot of features, including miscellaneous stuff, automod and much more.
+- [DEL.py](https://github.com/discordextremelist/del.py) - Python API wrapper for Discord Extreme List

+#### Other Projects:
+- Assistant at [Discord Extreme List](https://discordextremelist.xyz/) - Discord's unbiased bots/servers/templates list.
+- Manager at [Quacky](https://quacky.xyz/) - Moderation bot with lots of utility features.
+- Chief Learning Officer at [Sentinel](https://sentinel.llc/) - Discord's global ban list.